5 from 15 votes

 Chicken Katsu Curry is the ultimate comfort dish – the crispy, juicy fried Chicken Katsu with the savory Japanese curry and a side of steamed rice is so delicious and satisfying!

-Chicken Katsu with Curry on a bed of rice on a plate.
+Chicken Katsu Curry on a white plate.

-Watch the Chicken Katsu Curry Video Recipe Below!
+Watch the Chicken Katsu Curry Video Recipe!

-Ingredients for Chicken Katsu Curry
+How to Make Chicken Katsu Curry

 PRO TIPS